Who's Behind Listverse?

 In part, this was to help people stay pure.
 But there’s a lot of reason to believe that it had more to do with making sure they could keep secrets.
 Even in ancient Greece, calling yourself the son of god and getting people to worship numbers wasn’t exactly considered being a model citizen.

 The Pythagoreans tried to keep that part of their lives quiet.
-As a result, they wouldn’t let anyone into the fold unless the person proved that he could keep his mouth shut.
+As a result, they wouldn’t let anyone into the fold unless they proved that he could keep his mouth shut.

 Most of the Greeks, though, didn’t understand the dark implications of these silent acolytes.
 The Greeks were just happy that a Pythagorean wasn’t going on about numbers for a change.
 Generally, people were more impressed by the quiet ones than the people who were allowed to talk.